gitlabhq/gitlabhq/doc/workflow/repository_mirroring.md

   use a clone/push combination.
 - The Git LFS objects will not be synced.
 You'll need to push/pull them manually.

+## Use-cases

+- You migrated to GitLab but still need to keep you project in another source.
+  In that case, you can simply set it up to mirror to GitLab (pull) and all the essential history of commits, tags and branches will be available in your GitLab instance.
+- You have old projects in another source that you don't use actively anymore, but don't want to remove for archiving purposes.
+In that case, you can create a push mirror so that your active GitLab repository can push its changes to the old location.

 ## Pulling from a remote repository